FrontendSolutionsGmbH/ufp-optimizer/README.md

 ```

-Then you can either use it in your node.js code, as a cli terminal command or as webpack plugin.
+Then you can either use it in your node.js code, as a cli terminal command or as a webpack plugin.

 ### node.js usage ###